 You then need to choose an online betting site to use Paypal at.
 This website wholeheartedly endorses the above bookies, which all support the use of this Payment method.

 Once you have finished the sign-up process at the online betting site you visit the banking or cashier section to fund you account, choosing Paypal as your deposit method.

-You will then be asked to sign into Paypal via a pop up window.
+You will then be asked by the online bookmaker to sign into Paypal via a pop up window.
 After you have done this you will be prompted through the deposit process.

 Paypal is 100% legal for Australians to fund their online sports betting site accounts with.
 It is company licensed to operate in Australia and they have built a strong relationship with bookies over the years.

 Some confusion has been caused by the fact that Paypal withdrew their support for offshore online casinos servicing the Australian market.
 This was after pressure from the government and legalised betting services in Australia.

 Other niche payment processors like Neteller and Skrill have filled the breach in this area and allow you to fund betting accounts with them.
 Another popular method used is POLi.

 Paypal operates as PayPal Holdings, Inc. and is American-owned.
 It began in 1998 as Confinity that was largely based around developing security software for handheld devices, with it largely focusing on the financial side.

 Confinity then developed Paypal as a money transfer service in 1998 before eventually merging with X.com.
 This was later rebranded Paypal in 2001 with well-known entrepreneur Elon Musk at the helm.